TIPS ON HOW TO ADVERTISE YOUR BUSINESS FOR FREE

 Who to collaborate with:

-You cannot collaborate with anybody or everybody you have to select businesses to collaborate with.
-So, you need to collaborate with businesses that compliment yours and not your competitors.
+You cannot collaborate with anybody or everybody.
+You have to select businesses to collaborate with.
+You need to collaborate with businesses that compliment yours and not your competitors.
 If your business is in makeup artistry (you are a makeup artist), it makes no sense to collaborate with other makeup artists but to collaborate with complimentary services.
 Look towards brands that are effective with their own marketing efforts; companies that market themselves effectively are more likely to also co-market effectively.
 You would not want to collaborate with a brand that will tarnish your already growing reputation.

 Collaborate with people that respect your business.
-Respect is reciprocal and you would not want to be begging a collaborator to return a favour after your have promoted their brands.
-So collaborate with businesses that value what you bring to the table and people that believe that they also need you to grow.
+Respect is reciprocal and you would not want to be begging a collaborator to return a favour after you have promoted their brands.
+So, collaborate with businesses that value what you bring to the table and people that believe that they also need you to grow.

 How to Collaborate:

 Refer customers to your collaborator as this is the main aim of the collaboration and this is very easy to start.
 Print your business flyers and drop at your collaborators businesses such that when a customer patronizes them, they can give your flyers to the customer.
 And guess what happens?
-Because your services compliment each other, they would most likely be interested in your collaborators’ services and products if they have not gotten one.
+Because your services compliment each other, any customer that patronizes your collaborators would most likely be interested in your services and products if they have not gotten one.
+And this works vice versa for your collaborators.
 It is preferable to personally promote your collaborators to your customer after the customer has made a purchase.
-You can also promote your collaborators business on your social media handles.
+You should also promote your collaborators' business on your social media handles.
 This is a great way to tell your customers that you deal with quality vendors and partners.

-It increases your customers’ confidence in you, increases patronage for your business and introduces your collaborator to your customers and social media circle.
-Now imagine if you have up to 5 collaborators and they share your business on their timelines and also introduce you to their customers.
+It increases your customers’ confidence in you, increases patronage for your business and introduces your collaborator to your customers and social media circle and vice versa.
+Now imagine if you have up to 10 collaborators and they share your business on their social media timelines and introduce you to their customers.
 The result would be massive if they do it right.
 Additionally, this adds more spice to your social media pages as people would be bored of seeing only your business on your handle.

 Always remember that each collaborator will gain with respect to how his/her business is structured.
 As it is expected that an event planner would gain more from a collaboration than a cake baker as more money is involved in event planning than in cake baking.
-But the good news is that it is still a win-win deal, so there is no need to be jealous of your collaborator.View
+But the good news is that it is still a win-win deal and you are better collaborating than standing alone.